capacitor-community/bluetooth-le/README.md

 startNotifications(deviceId: string, service: string, characteristic: string, callback: (value: DataView) => void) => Promise<void>
 ```

 Start listening to changes of the value of a characteristic.
+Note that you should only start the notifications once in your app and share the data and
+not call `startNotifications` in every component that needs the data.
 For an example, see [usage](#usage).

 | Param                | Type                                                              | Description                                                                                                    |
 | -------------------- | ----------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |